-- Provigil •

-- Raptiva

-- Regranex •

-- Remicade

-- Retin-A •

-- Revatio •

-- Saizen •

-- Serostim •

-- Sporanox capsule

-- Synagis •

-- Tazorac •

-- Tenuate •

-- Tenuate dospan •

-- Tev-tropin •

-- Topamax •

-- tretinoin

-- Xenical •

-- Xolair •

-- Zemaira •

-- Zonegran

-- Zorbtive

-- Zyban

 - The Kentucky Employees Health Plan will cover the cost of certain smoking cessation drugs that require a written prescription to purchase.
 Your doctor must call for prior authorization for these prescriptions.
 The co-pay for these prescription drugs will be at the appropriate tier for a one month supply and are not eligible for the maintenance drug program.
-Members will only receive a 3 month supply each calendar year.

-- Effective August 15, 2006, the Kentucky Employees Health Plan will only cover these prescription drugs if the member is enrolled in the Weight Management Program with Humana (Active Health).
-To qualify for the Weight Management Program, you must have a Body Mass Index (BMI) of greater than thirty (30).
+Members will only receive a 3 month supply each calendar year. - The Kentucky Employees Health Plan will only cover these prescription drugs if the member is enrolled in the Why Weight Kentucky Program with Humana (Active Health).
+Why Weight Kentucky is a new weight management program that is designed to assist you in achieving and maintaining a healthy weight.
+To qualify for the Why Weight Kentucky Program, you must have a Body Mass Index (BMI) of greater than thirty (30).
 For additional information regarding the Weight Management Program, call 1-877-597-7474.